MarcusHoltz/immich-setup/README.md

 ### No External Libraries in my Immich instance

 I am going to transfer photos to an Immich library, letting Immich handle all of the organization of my files.

 I am not going to organize things by folder, Weekend Trip To Dennies, Summer Vacation 2021, no. It's available now in Immich, search it.

 This is the start of the entire process.
 How do you want to store your photos?

 **This is my line in the sand -- no External Libraries.**

 I will be importing into the system Immich uses to organize files.
-You can change the folder structure in the future and have Immich re-folder your files.
+The folder structure can be changed in the future and Immich can re-folder your files.

-All my meme folders, not in Immich.
-All of my documentation screen shots, not in Immich.
-All of my receipts, manuals, invoices, pdfs, not in Immich.
+- `My meme folders` - not in Immich.

+- `All of my documentation screen shots` - not in Immich.

+- `All of my receipts, manuals, invoices, pdfs` - not in Immich.

-Yes, you could send all that to Immich, and have it available to search -- but this is a shared Immich instance for family, not a general dumping ground.
+Yes, you could send all that to Immich, and have it available to search -- but **this** is a *shared Immich instance* for family, not a general dumping ground.

 If I wanted a heaping pile, then yes, I'd use external libraries.

 But as of now, I want each user to have the same folder structure.
-Any organization is done by Immich in [Albumns](https://github.com/simulot/immich-go#from-folder-sub-command).
+Any organization is done by Immich in [albums](https://github.com/simulot/immich-go#from-folder-sub-command).

 * * *